Related Links

 Calibrating the Strobe Frequency

-1. Do your background research and make sure that you understand the terms, concepts and questions above.
+1. Do your background research and make sure that you understand the terms, concepts and questions in the Background.

 2. With your parent's permission, make a small, but easily visible mark near the end of one of the fan blades so that you can tell it apart from the others.
 For example, you could use a dark-colored marker on a light-colored blade, or attach a small piece of paper with a high-contrast pattern on a dark-colored blade.
 (Note that it will be best to make your observations from the intake side of the fan, so you don't have a big wind blowing in your face.
 It will also make it easier if you set things up so that the background contrasts well with the fan blades.)